hbc/NGS_Data_Analysis_Course/sessionV/lessons/07_functional_analysis.md

 cut -f 1,2,3 Encode-hesc-Nanog.narrowPeak > Encode-hesc-Nanog.bed
 ```

-Using **FileZilla**, transfer Encode-hesc-Nanog.bed to your Desktop.
+Using **FileZilla**, transfer `Encode-hesc-Nanog.bed` to your Desktop.
 Open [GREAT](http://bejerano.stanford.edu/great/public/html/index.php), and perform the following steps:

-1. Choose the ENCODE-Nanog.bed file and use the Whole genome for Background regions.
+1. Choose the `Encode-hesc-Nanog.bed` file and use the `Whole genome` for Background regions.
 Click Submit.
 GREAT provides the output in HTML format organized by section.

 2. Expand the `Job Description` section.
 Click on `View all genomic region-gene associations`.
 Note that each associated gene is listed with location from the transcription start site as shown below: